-Out of all the supplements in the market, pre-workout supplements are the ones with the most variety of ingredients and dosages, making it a tad more difficult for consumers to understand what’s legitimately effective.
+Out of all the supplements on the market, pre-workout supplements are the ones with the most variety of ingredients and dosages, making it a tad more difficult for consumers to understand what’s legitimately effective.

 A pre-workout supplement is meant to provide you with improved athletic performance (as energy), but it’s not a substitute for appropriate sleep, nutrition, or hydration, so before putting all your eggs in one basket, this is something you must understand before purchasing a pre-workout supplement.

-That said, if you’re already implementing all the aforementioned aspects in your routine, then a pre-workout supplement will provide you an edge.
+That said, if you’re already implementing all the aforementioned aspects in your routine, then a pre-workout supplement will provide you with an edge.

 Here is a quick table previewing our picks for the best vegan pre-workout supplements:

 |1st Place||Transparent Labs Bulk Pre Workout||Available at Transparent Labs|